 - Vapers in Wales could be asked to take it outside as the Welsh Government proposed a ban on e-cigarettes indoors.
 This is due to concerns the devices could make tobacco smoking seem normal again.
-We don’t agree, as you’ll see in the BBC’s coverage and our news report.
+We don’t agree, as you’ll see in the BBC’s coverage.

 - In related news, our researchers found that children aged 11 to 16 who have never smoked do not regularly use e-cigarettes, supporting earlier work showing that young non-smokers aren’t regular users of the devices.

 - Our latest figures revealed that oesophageal cancer rates in men have increased by 50 per cent since the early 1980s.
 PharmaTimes covered the news, and here’s our press release for more details.

 - Several new bits of data emerged from the annual National Cancer Intelligence Network (NCIN) conference in Belfast this week.
 The first showed that women are four times less likely to get potentially-lifesaving surgery if their breast cancer is diagnosed as an emergency rather than by an urgent GP referral.
 Our press release has the details.

 - Next, figures from Public Health England showed that bladder cancer survival is lower in women than in men, which could be down to later diagnosis or developing rarer forms of the disease.
 The Mail Online has more.

 - As more people are surviving cancer, the NHS will need to be prepared to handle the longer-term health effects of beating the disease, according to another report.
 The Guardian has more on this one.